hyunsik-yoon/AutoControl/README.md

 This is a project to research QT/QML.

-Car control system like 'Tesla touchscreen' will be implemented.
+In this repo, Car control system like 'Tesla touchscreen' will be implemented.

+I followed instruction shown in https://youtu.be/Tq-E6lqO6tM and https://www.youtube.com/watch?v=MEdJNc1tfwE with some modification by myself.

 ## Plan